Jim Ryun: Personal life

-After graduating from the University of Kansas in 1970 with a degree in photojournalism, Ryun moved to Eugene, Oregon; looking for a good training situation to continue his track career.
-Six months later, he moved to Santa Barbara, California, where he and his family remained for nine years.
-He and his family moved back to Lawrence in 1981.
+After graduating from the University of Kansas in 1970 with a degree in photojournalism, Ryun moved to Eugene, Oregon, looking for a good training situation to continue his track career.
+Six months later, he moved to Santa Barbara, California, with his family and remained for nine years.
+They moved back to Lawrence in 1981.

-Raised in the Church of Christ, Ryun and his wife are members of Grace Evangelical Presbyterian Church in Lawrence.
+Though raised in the Church of Christ, Ryun and his wife are members of Grace Evangelical Presbyterian Church in Lawrence.

 President Donald Trump awarded Jim Ryun the Presidential Medal of Freedom on July 24, 2020.

 Career prior to election to Congress

 Before being elected to the House of Representatives in 1996, Ryun had operated Jim Ryun Sports, a company that ran sports camps, and worked as a motivational speaker at meetings of corporations and Christian groups around the country.
 Among his projects, Ryun, who has a 50% hearing loss, helped the ReSound Hearing Aid Company develop a program called Sounds of Success, aimed at helping children with hearing loss.
-Since 1973, Ryun and his family have hosted running camps every summer for promising high school aged runners.
+Since 1973, Ryun and his family have hosted running camps every summer for promising high school-aged runners.

 House of Representatives

-According to Ryun, he was interested in politics but did not have plans to run for Congress until Todd Tiahrt told him during the 1996 Summer Olympics torch relay that the Topeka-based 2nd District would have a vacancy and suggested that he run.
+According to Ryun, he was interested in politics, but did not have plans to run for Congress until Todd Tiahrt told him during the 1996 Summer Olympics torch relay that the Topeka-based 2nd District would have a vacancy and suggested that he run.